Advocacy Marketing: How to Do It Effectively (+ Examples)

 8 Winning Advocacy Marketing Examples

-It’s possible for YOU to create something amazing with your Advocacy Marketing Campaign.
+It’s very possible for you to create something amazing with your advocacy marketing campaign.

-We’ll show you how possible this is by sharing 8 Advocacy Marketing Examples we love here at Mirasee.
+We’ll show you how possible this is by sharing 8 advocacy marketing examples.

 We’ve already introduced you to one: Dropbox.

 Let’s share a few more, starting with one of the world’s biggest companies…